deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 We are happy to discuss situational arrangements and adaptations.
-Contributing and collaborating happens remote mostly but several of us tend to meet every few months in Freiburg (black forest) and elsewhere in germany (Berlin, Hamburg, Leipzig, ...) and from time to time in more remote locations like Kyiv (twice) or Havanna (once).
+Contributing and collaborating happens remote mostly but several of us tend to meet every few months in Freiburg (black forest) and elsewhere in germany (Berlin, Hamburg, Leipzig…) and from time to time in more remote locations like Kyiv (twice) or Havanna (once).
 We typically invite and converse with folks from interesting or befriended projects, collocated in decentralization, internet freedom and queer fusion spaces.